 Thar "Fancy Scallywag!" be Pirates in th' House.
 Put on your best Pirate gear, br'n your crew an' come th' Falkirk.
 Event includes a "pirate feast" with real pirates, treasure hunt, individual treasures, and Halloween tricks and treats!
 Tickets: Tickets are $20 per child and $22.50 per adult.
 Make reservations by calling (800) 838-3006 or visiting Brown Paper Tickets.
 Location: 1408 Mission Avenue at E Street, San Rafael.
 For more info, visit their website.

 Tara Firma Farms, Petaluma

 The festivities start in the afternoon with great food, music, and pumpkin carving.
 Everyone will get the chance to display their jack-o-lantern on a pike in the corn field.
-When the sun goes down the pumpkins are lit. $10 BBQ plate will be available for dinner.
-Bring your favorite plate of food if you would like to take part in the potluck.
-Admission: $20 per person and $15 for farm members.
-Includes pumpkin.
-Purchase tickets here.
+When the sun goes down the pumpkins are lit.
+Details for the 2016 event TBA.
 Location: 3796 I Street, Ext, Petaluma.
 For more info, call (707) 765-1202 or visit their website.

 - Sausalito Haunted House

 Game Room, Sausalito City Hall

 Monday, October 31, 4:15–8 pm

 Come see what spooky terrors lurk in this year’s inception of the annual Sausalito Haunted House.
 They’re dying… to meet you!
 Haunted House schedule: child-friendly 4:15–5 pm and full haunt from 6:15–8 pm.
 Cost: $5 per person or $20 per family suggested donation.
 Location: 420 Litho Street, Sausalito.
 For more info, visit their website.

 Caledonia Street & Robin Sweeny Park, Sausalito